 In 1869, near the Canal’s completion, the French sculptor Frédéric-Auguste Bartholdi tried to persuade Ferdinand de Lesseps and the Egyptian government to let him build a sculpture called “Egypt Bringing Light to Asia” at its Mediterranean entrance.

-The project never materialized, but Bartholdi didn’t give up, and in 1886 he finally unveiled a completed version in New York Harbour, the monument known today as the Statue of Liberty.
+The project never materialized, but Bartholdi didn’t give up, and in 1886 he finally unveiled a completed version in New York Harbor, the monument known today as the Statue of Liberty.

 In June 1967, during the Six-Day War between Egypt and Israel, The Egyptian government shut down the Suez Canal and blocked it on either side with mines and destroyed ships.
 Fifteen ships were tied at the canal’s midpoint at the time of the closure.
 They remain stranded in the waterway for eight years, earning the nickname the “Yellow Fleet” for the desert sands that covered their decks.